tuyenshares/tuyenshares/README.md

 - ⚡ Fun fact: ...
 -->

----

-😄 I'm Tuyen (it's pronounced 'twin'), a lawyer turned student of data.
+😀  I'm Tuyen (it's pronounced 'twin'), a lawyer turned student of data science.

-🌱 I'm currently learning SQL.
+🌱  I'm currently learning SQL & Python.

 🔬  I'm also interested in data analysis in mental health and mindfulness.

-📬 If you want to discuss any of these topics, we can connect [here](https://twitter.com/tuyenshares) and [here](https://www.linkedin.com/in/nguyentranthanhtuyen/).
+📬  If you want to discuss any of these topics, we can connect [here](https://twitter.com/tuyenshares) and/or [here](https://www.linkedin.com/in/nguyentranthanhtuyen/).

 </div>

+---